admhpr/todo/README.md

-## The foundation of many web apps is the todo functionality ie 'Create Read Update Destroy'
+## The foundation of many web apps is the todo functionality i.e. 'Create Read Update Destroy'

 for that reason I am building this application from scratch using an iterative process to improve functionality and complexity on each version.